FirelightWP/easy-fancybox/readme.txt

 = 1.5.8.3 =
 * Add webp to default Autodetect image types
+* Exclude more rel attribute values from galleries
+* BUGFIX: gallery preload

 = 1.5.8.2 =
 * BUGFIX: use dirname(__FILE__) instead of relying on __DIR__ to be available